 Discuss: Local supports - if desired, go online and show them.
 For example:

 Manitoba https://mbwpg.cmha.ca/links/

-Hand Out: A local resource guide.
+Hand Out: A local resource guide (prepare a local resource guide if one is not readily available for handout).

 Exercise: Instruct group to use the back of the participant notes: